javafxports/javafxmobile-plugin/README.md

 ### General

-Building your project can be done with either either Java 8 or Java 9.
-When you use Java 9, make sure to set the source and target compatibility to Java 8 to make your applications deployable on Android.
+Building your project requires Java 9.
+Make sure to set the source and target compatibility to Java 8 to make your applications deployable on Android.

 ```
 sourceCompatibility = 1.8